June Lake

 been known as the "home of the German Brown."
 After 10:00, speedier

-watercraft may take to the lake, and sports such as water-skiing, wakeboarding
+watercraft may take to the lake, and sports such as water-skiing, wake boarding

 and jet skiing may be enjoyed.
 Most of the shoreline is accessible to the